End of life - pain management; Hospice - pain management

 Palliative care helps people with serious illnesses feel better.
 One of the problems a serious illness can cause is pain.
 No one can look at you and know how much pain you have.
 Only you can feel and describe your pain.

 Pain that is always or almost always present can lead to lack of sleep, depression, or anxiety.
 These can make it harder to do things or go places, and harder to enjoy life.
 Pain can be stressful for you and your family.
-However, with treatment, pain can be managed.
+But with treatment, pain can be managed.

-You can also take medicines, including:
+You can also take medicines, such as:

 Understand your medicines, how much to take, and when to take them.
-Do not take them more often.

 If you have concerns about your pain medicine, talk to your nurse or doctor.

-Few people who take narcotics to treat pain become addicted to them.
+Some people who take narcotics to treat pain become addicted to them.
 If you are concerned about addiction, talk to your nurse or doctor.

 Call your doctor if your pain is not well-controlled or if you have side effects from your pain treatments.